TactilApp/OperadorApp-Companies/README.md

-Submodule for OperadorApp
+Companies for OperadorApp
 =========================
-Include companies XML (plist format) and images for load in the app.
+Submodule for OperadorApp that includes companie files as a XML file that links each of these with the correct string retrieved from CMT webpage.